philtweir/st-columbas-day/content/faq.md

 ### But then, won't people exploit my work?

-Check out *What isn't St Columba's Day, Belfast* above - for us, exploitation is the abuse of a creator's rights.
+Check out *What isn't Columba's Day, Belfast* above - for us, exploitation is the abuse of a creator's rights.
 This event is about freely given participation, with no ambiguity - if you have something precious that you are willing to share with the world, without wanting to hold back, we want to celebrate that, big or small.
 At the same time, we recognise that many of us depend on rights protection for our livings - this isn't exhaustive, just share the love of something you love if you can!

 ### So is this like freemium?